jaspervdj/jaspervdj/recommendations.markdown

 # Recommendations

 This is a fairly loose and very limited list of stuff I thoroughly enjoy.
+If you think you know some stuff I would like, [I love receiving recommendations](/contact.html)!

 ## Music